Su Barikan

 Role: UX Designer

-Deliverable: Research-backed UX proposal presented to the client.
+Deliverable: Research-backed UX proposal presented to client stakeholders.

 Project Abstract State